The New Testament compared : The General Epistle of James.

 3:4 4 And lo! schippis, whanne thei ben grete, and ben dryuun of stronge wyndis, yit thei ben borun about of a litil gouernaile, where the meuyng of the gouernour wole.
 4 Behold also the ships, which though they be so great, and are driven of fierce winds, yet are they turned about with a very small helm, whithersoever the violence of the governor will: 4 Beholde also the shyppes which though they be so gret and are dryven of fearce windes yet are they turned about with a very smale helme whither soever the violence of the governer wyll.
 4 Beholde also ye shyppes, which though they be so gret, and are dryuen of fearce windes, yet are they turned about with a very smale helme, whither soeuer the violence of the gouerner wyll.
 4 Behold also the shippes, which though they be so great, and are driuen of fierce windes, yet are they turned about with a very small rudder, whither soeuer the gouernour listeth.
 4 Beholde also ye shippes, which though they be so great, and are dryuen of fierce windes, yet are they turned about with a very small helme, whither soeuer the violence of the gouernour wyll.
 4 Behold also the ships, which though they be so great, and are driuen of fierce windes, yet are they turned about with a very small helme, whithersoeuer the gouernour listeth.

 3:5 5 So also the tunge is but a litil membre, and reisith grete thingis.
 Lo! hou litil fier brenneth a ful greet wode.
-5 even so the tongue is little member and boasteth great things. ¶ Behold how great a thing a little fire kindleth, 5 Even so the tonge is a lyttell member and bosteth great thinges.
+5 even so the tongue is a little member and boasteth great things. ¶ Behold how great a thing a little fire kindleth, 5 Even so the tonge is a lyttell member and bosteth great thinges.
 Beholde how gret a thinge a lyttell fyre kyndleth 5 Euen so the toge is a lyttell member, and bosteth great thinges.
 Beholde how gret a thinge a lyttell fyre kyndleth, 5 Euen so the tongue is a litle member, and boasteth of great things: beholde, howe great a thing a litle fire kindleth.
 5 Euen so the tongue is a litle member also, & boasteth great thynges.
 Beholde how great a matter a litle fire kindleth.
 5 Euen so the tongue is a little member, and boasteth great things: behold, how great a matter a litle fire kindleth. {a matter: or, wood}

 3:6 6 And oure tunge is fier, the vniuersite of wickidnesse.
 The tunge is ordeyned in oure membris, which defoulith al the bodi; and it is enflawmed of helle, and enflawmeth the wheel of oure birthe.
 6 and the tongue is fire, and a world of wickedness.
 So is the tongue set among our members, that it defileth the whole body, and setteth a fire all that we have of nature, and is itself set afire, even of hell.
 6 and the tonge is fyre and a worlde of wyckednes.
 So is the tonge set amonge oure members that it defileth the whole body and setteth a fyre all that we have of nature and is it selfe set a fyre even of hell.
 6 and the tonge is fyre, and a worlde of wyckednes.
 So is the tonge set amonge oure membres, that it defileth the whole body, and setteth a fyre all that we haue of nature, and is it selfe set a fyre euen of hell.
 6 And the tongue is fire, yea, a worlde of wickednesse: so is the tongue set among our members, that it defileth the whole body, and setteth on fire the course of nature, and it is set on fire of hell.
 6 And the tongue is fyre, euen a worlde of wickednesse.
 So is the tongue set among our members, that it defileth the whole body, and setteth on fyre the course of nature, & it is set on fyre of hell.
 6 And the tongue is a fire, a world of iniquitie: so is the tongue amongst our members, that it defileth the whole body, and setteth on fire the course of nature, and it is set on fire of hell. {course: Gr. wheel}